 Marketers and business owners have come to accept that it takes 8 to 12 “touches” or interactions with a company before a prospect converts into a buyer.
-Today, more and more it’s content that’s providing those touches.
+More and more, content is the vehicle that’s providing those touches in today’s online world.
 A combination of lead magnets, social media posts, email content and blogs posts (text or video) synergize to win that conversion.
 All of these aspects are content.

 Creating meaningful, powerful content takes four key steps.

 Step 1: Know Your Ideal Prospect’s Primary Needs and Pain Points

 A couples’ counselor shouldn’t write about partners’ different ideas of the ideal vacation when the bigger problem is getting the husband to counseling in the first place.
 Companies must have a firm grasp of their ideal customers’ most pressing needs and hesitations about buying to deliver the content that: